Iamhexi/knowledge_verificator/README.md

 ## Development

+If you are interested in contributing to the project by submitting source code, you have to have finish all the steps described below.

 ### Prerequisites
 You have to have the following tools installed:
-- build and dependency management system: [poetry](https://github.com/python-poetry/poetry)
+- the Python build and dependency management system: [poetry](https://github.com/python-poetry/poetry)
-- npm - javascript package manager
+- the JavaScript package manager: [npm](https://docs.npmjs.com/)

-### Steps
+### Installation Steps

 #### Backend
 1. Clone the repository.